 Sending From The MailShot App.

-If you cancel and “Save to Drafts”, they are accessible from the “Drafts” folder of the Mail app.
+TIP: Your sent emails are accessible in the “Sent” folder of the Mail app.
+If you cancel and “Save to Drafts”, they will be accessible from the “Drafts” folder of the Mail app.

-Tap the right arrow again, and select “Add Attachment”.
+To add documents from an iCloud drive, Dropbox and others, tap the right arrow again, and select “Add Attachment”.

-Sharing Documents From Other Apps (iOS 8 and above)
+Sharing Documents From Other Apps

 This “Share Extension” can be used to share photos, documents, contacts, map locations, weblinks and many more items directly to your group.

-Forwarding An Email
+Forward An Email